-The Toxic Substances Control Act (TSCA or TOSCA) is a law laid down by the United States Congress in 1976, which regulates the introduction of any new or already existing chemicals.
+The Toxic Substances Control Act TSCA or TSCA compliance is a law laid down by the United States Congress in 1976, which regulates the introduction of any new or already existing chemicals.
 The administration of TSCA is done by the Environmental Protection Agency (EPA) with authority that requires reporting, record-keeping, testing requirements and restrictions relating to chemical substances and/or mixtures.

 The TSCA aims to protect human health and environment.
 TSCA authorizes EPA to lay down rules requiring the testing of specific chemicals and to establish strict regulations that restrict the manufacturing, processing, distribution in commerce, use and disposal of chemicals and mixtures.

 On January 6, 2021, EPA regulated usage of certain chemicals that are Persistent, Bioaccumulative and Toxic (PBT), under the section 6(h) of Toxic Substances Control Act (TSCA), amended by the Frank R. Lautenberg Chemical Safety for the 21st Century Act.
 These chemicals get accumulated in the in the environment over time and can have potential risks for general population, consumers and commercial users (including children, workers and tribes).

 The five chemicals added under the TSCA Section 6(h) are listed below along with their effective date:

 Out of the 5 restricted PBT’s, PIP 3:1 is of the major concern for many manufacturers, because of its widespread use in electronics.
 Another very commonly used substance in electronic products is DecaBDE; but as that is also listed as an SVHC under EU REACH, its usage has reduced over time.
 As on these effective dates, manufacturers are prohibited to use DecaBDE, PIP and HCBD substances in their products manufactured or sold in the US, and any violations can cause strict penalties.